 What is Co-creation?

-It is the process of collaborating with your customers in an ideation process to get fresh ideas, solutions, or customer input.
+Co-creation is the process of collaborating with your customers in an ideation process to get fresh ideas, solutions, or customer input.

-Let me give you some popular examples.
+Let me give you some popular example of co-creation

 - LEGO used this approach to great effect by launching LEGO Ideas.
 Since then, they have received over 1 million suggestions, with fans upvoting the most popular ideas.